MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 Devices enrolled via these methods are enrolled automatically or by an Intune admin, not by an employee or student, and are considered shared devices.

-Instead, you can set a [hard limit in Microsoft Entra ID](device-limit-intune-azure.md#azure-device-limit-restriction) to limit the number of devices that an employee can join or register with Microsoft Entra ID.
+Instead, you can set a [hard limit in Microsoft Entra ID](device-limit-intune-azure.md#azure-device-limit-restriction) to limit the number of devices that an employee can join or register with Microsoft Entra ID except Bulk Microsoft Entra joined enrollments.
 The **Maximum number of devices per user** setting in Microsoft Entra ID applies to devices that are Microsoft Entra joined or Microsoft Entra registered.
 It doesn't apply to Microsoft Entra hybrid joined devices.

 ### Windows 10/11 example 1